 Designing a Paper Model

-I often get questions regarding how I make my paper models, and how others can make their own.
+I often get questions regarding how I design Disney paper models, and how others can make their own.
 There is no single answer since many paper model designers have their own methods.
 There is no right or wrong way to go, no single program to use.
 All I can do is reveal how I do them.

 My methods have changed over the years, but this is the latest.
 Hopefully, it will answer many questions, and inspire others.

-The model I will be focusing on is the Disneyland® Paris version of Sleeping Beauty Castle that I am designing for my website, the Disney Experience.
+The model I will be focusing on is the Disneyland® Paris Sleeping Beauty Castle that I designed.
 Designing a paper model from scratch is very time consuming, and a lot of hard work!
 Not that it isn't enjoyable.

 Part 1: The Basic Shape